Kapelianovych/fluss-core/README.md

 - The implementation of each function should be as minimal as possible.
 - All functions are immutable, and there are no side-effects.
 - All functions must be safe as much as possible.
-- Fixed number of arguments (max 3).
+- Fixed number of arguments (preferably 3) whenever possible.

 ## Example use